Talking about the variety of Indonesian food is not half as interesting

 recipes to try.
-We start off with fried rice or nasi goreng and continue
+First off is fried rice or nasi goreng

-Throughout Indonesia you will find thousands of street side stalls with nasi
+Throughout Indonesia you will find thousands of streetside stalls

 although it can be eaten any time of the day or night.